Luca1991/DiscCheckEmu/README.md

 Please note that DiscCheckEmu works only for games and software that employs standard disc checks: old disc-based protections like SafeDisc, SecuROM or LaserLock are not (and will not be) supported by this software.
-This is due to the nature that these protections that use advance encrypting and IAT obfuscation.
+This is due to the nature that these protections that use segment encryption and IAT obfuscation.

 ## Features